Kreuztal: Krombach Protestant Reformed Church

 Built in 1250, the main choir is one hall, and the nave two and a half.
 The pulpit was made in 1764 and the altar table in 1781.
 The tower that stands today was built in 1706, after the earlier tower was destroyed by a lightning strike.

 Dreslers Park

 These buildings, built between 1860 and 1880, nowadays house the citizen and culture centre with the town archive.
 The park was named after the manufacturing family Dresler, who once owned the park.
-In the park are found the "yellow villa", the "white villa", the wagon shed, the coachhouse (today a restaurant and inn called the Kutscherhaus – the same in German), the music pavilion and the garden house.
+In the park are found the "yellow villa", the "white villa", the wagon shed, the coachhouse (today a restaurant and inn), the music pavilion and the garden house.
 The wagon shed houses a daycare centre.

 Altenberg

 At the Altenberg between the constituent community of Littfeld and Hilchenbach-Müsen are found the remains of a settlement from the 13th century.
 A hiking trail leads through this former mining settlement.
 Archaeological finds are on display at the mining museum in Hilchenbach-Müsen.